Practice of Organic Farming (Fall)

-We will study and work at the Evergreen Organic Farm through an entire growing season, from starting seed to selling farm products and preparing the farm for winter.
-All students will work on the farm every week to gain practical experiential learning.
-This program is rigorous both physically and academically and requires a willingness to work outside in adverse weather on a schedule determined by the needs of crops and animals raised on the farm.
+We will study and work at the Evergreen Organic Farm through an entire growing season, focusing on theory-to-practice topics ranging from seed propagation, to harvest, and on to the market.
+The farm includes a small-scale direct market stand and CSA, as well as a variety of other demonstration areas.
+All students will work on the farm every week to gain practical, experiential learning.
+This program is physically rigorous and academically demanding.
+It requires a willingness to work as a team outside in adverse weather on a schedule determined by the needs of crops and animals.

 It is strongly recommended that if you plan to join up in the third quarter that you have a background in either managing/working on a commercial farm or have a background and interest in business/entrepreneurship concepts and processes.